-On September 19th, Stanford University student Avery D. was grabbing an In-N-Out burger when he heard something unexpected over the loudspeaker: “If you have a grey Acura parked out front, your car was just broken into.”
+On a mid-September day, Stanford University student Avery D. was grabbing an In-N-Out burger when he heard something unexpected over the loudspeaker: “If you have a grey Acura parked out front, your car was just broken into.”

 He rushed outside, only to find the trunk window smashed, and his backpack, laptop, and textbooks gone.